Skip to Content

 From Coleraine, take a Translink UK bus (#172) to Aird Giants Causeway The Nook.
 The trip takes about 40 minutes for €5-8 per trip or €10-16 for a round-trip fare and buses leave every hour.
 Then walk about 1.4 km to get to the Giant’s Causeway.
 In total, you might have to spend between €34-52 on transport alone.

-Or you can also take this Giant’s Causeway day tour from Belfast for just €35 per person.
-It also includes a trip to Game of Thrones filming locations and Carrick-a-Rede Rope Bridge.
-To book it, click here.
+Or you can also take this Giant’s Causeway day tour from Belfast for just $30.76 per person.
+To book this tour, click here.

 Opening Hours